Hasnake84/Custom-Detection-Rule/README.md

 ## Scenario: Suspected Malware Infiltration in a Financial Institution

-A large financial institution has a hybrid cloud infrastructure with critical workloads hosted in Azure.
-As part of the organization's cybersecurity strategy, they have implemented Microsoft Defender for Endpoint (EDR) to protect their endpoints and Microsoft Sentinel for centralized threat detection and analysis.
-Recently, an employee in the Finance Department reported unusual activity on their endpoint, including the appearance of a suspicious PowerShell script running background tasks.
+A large financial institution has a **hybrid cloud infrastructure** with critical workloads hosted in Azure.
+As part of the organization's cybersecurity strategy, they have implemented **Microsoft Defender for Endpoint** (EDR) to protect their endpoints and **Microsoft Sentinel** for centralized threat detection and analysis.
+Recently, an employee in the Finance Department reported unusual activity on their endpoint, including the appearance of a **suspicious PowerShell script** running background tasks.
 Objective:
 The organization's security team has decided to simulate a malware attack (EICAR test file) to evaluate the effectiveness of Microsoft Defender for Endpoint and Sentinel in detecting and responding to such threats.

 ## Objectives
-- Create and implement a custom detection rule in Microsoft Sentinel and Defender for Endpoint to detect specific PowerShell commands such as "Execution PolicyBypass  and Invoke-WebRequest.
+- Create and implement a custom detection rule in Microsoft Sentinel and Defender for Endpoint to detect specific PowerShell commands such as **"Execution PolicyBypass**  and **Invoke-WebRequest**.
 - Confirm that Sentinel and Defender for Endpoint successfully detects the suspicious activity.
 - Verify that Sentinel collects and correlates the logs to generate actionable alerts.
 ---